Mom of 3-year-old model in China sorry over apparent beating

 Niuniu's mother published a statement Wednesday apologizing for her actions.

-She wrote on social media that her "slightly large movements" were not intended to cause harm.
+"As shown in the video, my slightly large movements in the process of communicating guidance were in no way intended to cause harm," she wrote on the Weibo microblog platform.

-Niuniu's mother, who did not disclose her name, said her actions "caused everyone to misunderstand," for which she felt "deeply sorry."
+Niuniu's mother, who did not disclose her name, said she "caused everyone to misunderstand," for which she felt "deeply sorry."

-The viral videos stirred discussions about China's highly competitive child modelling industry, in which parents enroll their children in modelling training courses.
+Taobao shared on its official Weibo account a news report about the videos along with a statement of support for the Taobao sellers who sounded the alarm over Niuniu's well-being.
+The statement said the appeals from kind-hearted e-commerce sellers were the best way to provide children with timely protection.

+Some Taobao shops pledged to reduce the use of child models and more closely monitor possible mistreatment of child models.
+Others condemned the child modelling industry's inherent pressures and vulnerabilities.